22 Stories for 2022: Alumni Share Their Journeys Beyond SNHU (Part 2)

 As a graphic design graduate, he said “I found the careful guidance I needed to further understand the fundamentals of design, develop my personal style and learn how to continue learning after graduation.
 SNHU taught me to look at things objectively, make improvements and turn a good final product into a great one.”

 And his journey since graduation has taken him abroad, teaching English in Japan.
 McCarthy wanted to live in Japan for a few years, so he got his TEFL (Teaching English as a Foreign Language) certificate and worked as both an assistant teacher at a wildlife sanctuary and as an online English teacher for Chinese students.
-“I’ve been living in the beautiful, mountainous prefecture of Gifu, Japan, for almost a year and a half now, and wouldn’t change it for the world,” he said.
-“I currently teach English at two elementary schools, a middle school, a special needs school, two kindergartens and a nursery.”
+He also taught English in the classroom to children of varying ages – from pre-schoolers through the middle school level.
+Working in Japan gave him an opportunity to explore the country and enjoy some of its national holidays, too.

 For McCarthy, the biggest draw to SNHU was the people there.
 “By far the nicest, most inclusive body of students, faculty and staff; it was easy to make myself feel at home,” he said.
 “For anyone struggling to break out of a shell like I was, there’s no better place than SNHU.
 I feel comfortable being myself in public (even in Japan) and forming friendships that can last a lifetime.”